ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 Some notes on the 'properties' array sent using the protocol:

-* Key value pairs should contain ascii characters only.
+* Key value pairs should contain ascii/UTF-8 characters only.
 * The following characters are not allowed: “.”, “=” and space.
 (Remove them or replace then with "_".
 * The "what" property must be set ("what" represents what is actually being measured).
 * A metric may contain up to 20 properties.